banik000/BongScript/README.md

 ```bash
 python main.py program.bong
 ```
-Run any of the demo programs in examples folder as:
+Or run any of the demo programs in examples folder as:
 ```bash
 python main.py examples/hello_world.bong
 ```